-- Relationship truth 6) Jealous feelings are not just for left out Dads or usurped toddlers.
+- Relationship truth 6) Jealous feelings are not just for left out partners or usurped toddlers.

-Most Dads feel irrational when jealous feelings are aroused by their own helpless dependent offspring having their needs lovingly met, but at least guys feelings are acknowledged.
-You may have similar twinges of the green-eyed monster as your partner gives all his adoration to your little baby and seems to hardly notice you, especially if he takes to calling you “Mummy” (heaven forbid!).
+Most partners feel irrational when jealous feelings are aroused by their own helpless dependent offspring having their needs lovingly met.
+You too may have similar twinges of the green-eyed monster as your partner gives all their adoration to your little baby and seems to hardly notice you, especially if they take to calling you “Mummy” (heaven forbid!).
 Feelings of jealousy (for either partner) can be due to a deep psychological awakening that could be echoes of early experiences of sibling rivalry or unsupported needs.
-Share your feelings with your partner and talk about what you need to feel supported (like reminding him you have a name).
+Share your feelings with your partner and talk about what you need to feel supported (like reminding them you have a name).
 It is also important to be able to say, “that’s not really supportive,” without your partner being offended.

 - Relationship truth 7) Resentment, a cousin of jealousy, can be a big dampener on relationships.

-You feel trapped as you see him driving off to work, joining the real world.
-He feels trapped as he drives off to work, ‘knowing’ you have a free day to meet friends for coffee or lunch.
+You feel trapped as you see your partner driving off to work, joining the real world.
+He or she feels trapped as they drive off to work, ‘knowing’ you have a free day to meet friends for coffee or lunch.
 In spite of rational role planning, emotions play havoc if you can’t empathise with each other’s adjustment to your new responsibilities.
 It is never too late to develop good communication skills.
 However, it would be best to practise BEFORE a baby comes along, because when we are under stress, it is all too easy to fall back on bad habits, like shouting and screaming, rather than listening and respecting each other’s feelings.

 - Relationship truth 8) Sometimes it helps to ask for help.